 When used correctly, data-driven personalized messaging can increase public engagement and awareness without breaking the bank.
 This means that data captured before an event can also give you actionable information – e.g. who opened the invites and what actions did they take on-site aside from registration?
 These are invaluable data points that can provide useful and actionable insights.

 Both millennials and Gen Z consumers value experiences more than material wealth.
 But data used in events planning and management in the past has put quantitative data – the number of attendees, how long they stay – on a pedestal.
 But recent innovations have made it possible to track and gain insights from attendee experience.
 Live events can capture more nuanced data than online ones since you’re face-to-face with customers.

-Event managers can use this to personalize experiences like broadcasting to nearby devices and connecting users through a geolocation-based app or event packets.
+Event managers can use this to personalize experiences like broadcasting to nearby devices and connecting users through a geolocation-based app.
 This lets you create a 3D profile of your attendees, including their engagement level and emotional responses as they go through the event.